PabloFC/PabloFC/README.md

 ### 👨🏻‍💻 About Me

-I'm a **Frontend Developer** with experience in **React, JavaScript, HTML, CSS, Bootstrap, and Tailwind CSS**.
+I'm a **FullStack Developer** with experience in **React, JavaScript, HTML, CSS, Bootstrap, and Tailwind CSS**.
 I'm passionate about building clean, accessible, and responsive user interfaces.

 🎓 I hold a **Higher Degree in Web Application Development** and I'm currently studying at **42 Málaga**, a peer-to-peer, project-based coding school where I'm developing skills in C and C++.